 Your refuse bin

-The new recycling and refuse service rolled out in Summer 2012 is detailed on Your new recycling and refuse collection service pages.
+The recycling and refuse service which rolled out in Summer 2012 is detailed on Your recycling and refuse collection service pages.

 The council operates a wheeled bin refuse collection service.
 Each property must use a wheeled bin, unless it has been decided that use of a bin is impractical e.g. if the property has access problems.